JourneyJ012/yaRSSa/readme.md

 ## Features

-- Add RSS feeds
+- Add RSS feeds (not rn currently, major importance)
 - Get specific items from RSS feeds (image, url, etc)
+- allow removal of feeds from the site

 ## Todo (closely ordered to when it comes out)

-- allow removal of feeds from the site
+- fix get RSS feeds not working
+- restructure the code for `front/socket_stuff.py`'s `format_data` function.
 - mark items as read
 - fix the end of the last feed and the start of the first feed from showing up on the same line
 - fix Apostrophe's appearing as `â€™s`